amaranth-lang/amaranth/docs/lang.rst

 A subset of :ref:`values <lang-values>` are *constant-castable*.
 If a value is constant-castable and all of its operands are also constant-castable, it can be converted to a :class:`Const`, the numeric value of which can then be read by Python code.
 This provides a way to perform computation on Amaranth values while constructing the design.

-..
-TODO: link to m.Case and v.matches() below

 Constant-castable objects are accepted anywhere a constant integer is accepted.
 Casting to a constant can also be done explicitly with :meth:`Const.cast`:

 .. doctest::